wizkids/csharp-rocks/README.md

 We expect a simply structured HTML/CSS/JS/C# project with good readability.
 Design and UX is not a major consideration - keeping it simple is fine.

-We expect a well-versed developer to be able to complete the task within 2 hours.
+We expect a well-versed developer to be able to complete the tasks within a couple of hours.

+*While a simple test project you should treat it as a project that should run in production in a business environment.*

 ## Back-end tasks